AshleyKG/myrepo/Project 2/Project-2.md

 total confirmed fatalities.
-Every one-unit increase in proportion of those fully vaccinated increases the log odds of being placed in the high case level category by 0.677 and multiplies the log odds of being in the high case level by 1.969.
-Every one-unit increase in fatalities by one death increases the log odds of being placed in the high case level category by 0.023 and multiplies the odds of being placed in the high case level category by 1.02.
+Every one-unit increase in proportion of those fully vaccinated increases the log odds of being placed in the high case level category by 0.677 and multiplies the log odds of being in the high case level by 1.969, but this was not considered significant with a p-value of 0.91.
+Every one-unit increase in fatalities by one death increases the log odds of being placed in the high case level category by 0.023 and multiplies the odds of being placed in the high case level category by 1.02 which was significant with a p-value of 2.54E-09.
 A confusion matrix was created from my model.
 The accuracy was 0.957, the sensitivity was 0.829, the specificity was 0.977, and the recall was 0.853.
 Overall, my logistic model was fairly accurate in predicting case level based on the proportion of those fully vaccinated and how many fatalities were reported in the county.
 A density plot was also made to visualize the log-odds by the binary variable I had created.
 Finally, I created a ROC curve and calculated the AUC.
 The calculated AUC value came out to be 0.991.The value is very high, indicating that the logistic regression model has a very strong predictive power for case level.
 This means that a randomly selected county from the positive group has a test value larger than for a randomly chosen county from the negative group 99.1% of the time.
+Overall, I was able to generate a model that accurately predicts y, or a high case level, based on the proportion of those fully vaccinated and total fatatities.
+This was surprising to me because I did not believe the model would be accurate when taking the proportion variable into account, since there is not a significant difference between the high case level group and the other two groups.
+However, the fatalities variable must have been enough to supply the model with enough information to make accurate predictions.

 ``` r
 # Create a binary variable coded as 0 and 1